MHH-RCUG/Wochenende/README.md

 After a successful Wochenende run, make sure you check that all bams have been created and are sized as expected eg `ls -lh *.bam`

-Now start the postprocessing script `bash wochenende_postprocess.sh` to automatically:
+Now start the postprocessing script `bash wochenende_postprocess.sh  -r -h -s -g -p` to automatically:
 - run sambamba depth to get read coverage of all configured BAM files in the current directory
-- run the Wochenende plot to create coverage diagrams
+- run the Wochenende plot to create coverage diagrams (-p)
-- run Wochenende reporting to count and normalize all read data
+- run Wochenende reporting to count and normalize all read data (-r)
-- run the Haybaler report integration tool (provided it is installed and configured)
+- run the Haybaler report integration tool (-h provided it is installed and configured)
+- run raspir (-s)
+- run growth_rate analysis (-g)
 - clean up files

 This script requires [Haybaler](https://github.com/MHH-RCUG/haybaler) and its dependencies to be installed, and will otherwise fail at some steps.